-That a Strategic Plan for Drone Rental Business be developed by Sasakawa SG2000 as the adoption of precision farming in rural farming is projected to increase in the coming years while this type of program continues to be expanded.
+That a Strategic Plan for Drone Rental Business be developed by AGRA/NAERLS CBA alongside existing mechanisation strategy as the adoption of precision farming in rural farming is projected to increase in the coming years while this type of program continues to be expanded.
 Barriers to adoption can be minimized by mechanisation vis-a-vis drones and farm robots.
 Automated drone flight plan to help fix defects detected by Capture without human intervention looks promising in the future; a shared economy model (think Uber) is sustainable as such service becomes affordable while supercharging the farmer productivity.
-Side note: Other farmers felt left out when their colleagues participating in the pilot received personalised crop and soil health insights via farm visits and periodic phone calls.

-That, as an overarching plan to recommendation 1 above, a Strategic Plan for Remote Extension Delivery be developed by Sasakawa SG2000 as a follow up to this pilot, including outputs, targets and impacts for each objective, to guide expansion of precision farming among smallholders.
+That a Strategic Plan for Remote Extension Delivery be developed by AGRA/NAERLS CBA as a follow up to this pilot, including outputs, targets and impacts for each objective, to guide expansion of precision farming among smallholders.